 Best Mid-Range In-Ear Headphones

 Using the Nothing's companion app, you can easily tweak the EQ of their warm sound profile.
 For instance, upping the relatively laid-back treble EQ to taste will deliver more sparkle and shimmer to cymbals.
 Their fit is comfortable, lightweight, and stable.
-They also have good pressure-sensitive controls on their stems, and you can remap most of them to your liking.
+They also feature good pressure-sensitive controls on their stems, allowing you to remap most of them to your liking.
 They're rated IP54, so they'll withstand water splashes and some dust exposure; the case is also rated IP55.
 Lastly, they support multi-device pairing and include LDAC support for high-quality audio streaming.

 -